raphael-proust/raphael-proust.github.io/cv.md

 Some of the items below are on-going.
 All items are written in past tense for consistency.

+- **Tooling show and tell**

+	I organised a series of internal talks to share information about developer tooling.
+	In each talk, one developer showed how they perform one specific task (e.g., rebasing), showcasing their tooling.

 - **Internal training**

 	I organised and ran several training sessions focused on the common libraries that are used within the Tezos project, most notably